PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

 #  Max.   :2840.9602
 # Note: summary is not weighted by grid area.

-# Return dimension length of $data array; dimnames function also available.
+# Return the dimension length of $data array; dimnames function is also available.
 dim(runoff)
 #  cell  time  band
 # 67420  1332     1